How to visit the Uluwatu beaches

 How to get to Padang Padang beach

 Padang Padang beach is located in the southwest of the Bukit Peninsula in the Pecatu region.
-The best way to get around in Bali is on a scooter.
-You can rent scooters at many spots throughout Bali including Canggu, Seminyak, Kuta, Ubud, and Uluwatu.
-Scooter rental is usually between 50,000 and 100,000 IDR per day depending on the model and CC’s you choose.
-When you arrive at the entrance of the beach, you will see that there is quite large parking area at the opposite of the stairs to the beach.
-There you can park your scooter for 2000 IDR.
+The best way to get around in Bali is on a motorbike.
+You can rent motorbikes at many spots throughout Bali such as Uluwatu, Canggu, Seminyak, Kuta and Ubud.
+Motorbike rental is usually between 50,000 and 100,000 IDR per day depending on the model and CC’s you choose.
+When you arrive at the entrance of the beach, you will see that there is quite a large parking area at the opposite of the stairs to the beach.
+There you can park your motorbike for 2000 IDR.

 What to expect at Padang Padang beach